dtaralla/rrise/README.md

 ### About your expectations...
 This is planned to become a rather advanced crate, that paves the way for exciting sound engine work in established Rust game engines.
 That said, I'm definitely not the most proficient in Rust.
-If you notice some questionable implementation or architectural choices, please reach out to improve the crate!
+If you notice some questionable implementation or architectural choices, please reach out to improve the crate.
 Pull requests are more than welcome: **they are encouraged**!

+In order to use this crate, you should check the [system requirements](#Requirements) below.

 ## Capabilities
 - Build & run on Windows 10+